apiyarali/DGMD-E-14-Final-Project/README.md

   - Note:  You will need an IDE such as Visual Studio Community and other usual Unity dependencies: https://unity.com/download
 - Occulus:
   - Depending on your wearable hardware, you will need a companion app for development: https://developer.oculus.com/

+Once you have an IDE, Unity, and Occulus installed, open the project via the Unity Hub, load a scene, and press play.